Puerto Rico's Economic Crisis Fact Sheet

 Understanding the Crisis

-Southwestern Puerto Rico, renowned for its scenic beauty and vibrant culture, has long grappled with significant economic challenges profoundly impacting its residents.
+Southern Puerto Rico, renowned for its scenic beauty and vibrant culture, has long grappled with significant economic challenges profoundly impacting its residents.
 A blend of historical, environmental, socio-political factors, and external policies such as the Jones Act, has heightened the region’s financial instability and contributed to alarming poverty rates that are almost triple that of the US mainland’s poorest states.

 Historical Context